Skip to main content

 The corpus callosum connects the two hemispheres of the brain.

-• Which one of the following is entirely located within the central nervous system? a. spinal cord b. peripheral nerves c. autonomic ganglia
+• Which part of the nervous system is entirely located within the central nervous system?

 a. spinal cord

-• Which of the following is true of the reticular activating system?
+• What is true of the reticular activating system?

 The reticular activating system is involved in regulating wakefulness and sleep-wake transitions.